pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 ### Give points for hitting an enemy

 Let’s give the player 10&nbsp;points when they click on an enemy invader.
-There is already some code which makes the Aliens hide themselves when it’s clicked, so this is a good place to add the code which updates the score.
+There is already some code which makes an Alien hide itself when it’s clicked, so this is a good place to add the code which updates the score.

 {{< learner-task >}}